Updated June 2019

 This comb has a clever double row design which traps the fleas and removes debris.

-A good habit to get into is to use the comb after a flea shampoo or flea powder treatment as an added step in the prevention of fleas.
+A good habit is to use the comb after a flea shampoo or flea powder treatment as an added step in the prevention of fleas.

 The handle is long and easy to grip and the comb is sturdy.

 The teeth are not very long, if your cat has very long hair then a long toothed comb might be a better choice.
 Have a look at the Hertzko comb below.